miiaht/kekkoslovakian-joulukortti-ky/source/terraform/migration/README.md

-Kekkoslovakian Joulukortti Ky -migration
+# Kekkoslovakian Joulukortti Ky -migration

-IAP TCP forwarding with Bastion
+## IAP TCP forwarding with Bastion
 - encrypted tunnel to forward SSH traffic to VM instance

+# To run
-run terraform apply
+- terraform apply

-once apply is complete, connect to Bastion instance with SSH.
+## Once apply is complete, connect to Bastion instance with SSH.
 To connect to database first connect to henkilostohallinta or reskontra instance:

-gcloud compute ssh henkilostohallinta --internal-ip
+- gcloud compute ssh henkilostohallinta --internal-ip

-or
+# or

-gcloud compute ssh reskontra --internal-ip
+- gcloud compute ssh reskontra --internal-ip

-To connect to henkilosto or reskontra database:
+# To connect to henkilosto or reskontra database:

-psql -h sql-instance-private-ip -U henkilosto psql -h sql-instance-private-ip -U reskontra
+- psql -h sql-instance-private-ip -U henkilosto
+- psql -h sql-instance-private-ip -U reskontra